Abhishek-Anish/CR7Comments/README.md

 This ensures the API key is not hardcoded in the script, protecting it from accidental exposure.

+**Handling API Limitations**
+Due to the restrictions of the YouTube Data API, I was unable to retrieve all the comments for every video in the channel.
+The API enforces a quota limit, and despite implementing pagination to fetch comments in batches, some requests exceeded the daily quota or returned HTTP 403 errors for certain videos.

 **Results**
 Total Comments Analyzed: 873,805